joonasy/rebirth/docs/css/naming-conventions.md

 Responsive variants are activated in the given Media Query breakpoint (mobile first ideology).
 These prefixes are mainly used by helpers and components (e.g. `Width` component) but can also be used by chainable component modifiers (rarely).

-Example use of responsive `Width` component which is activated both in medium and extra large breakpoint:
+Example use of responsive `Width` component which is activated in medium  and extra large breakpoints:

 ```css
 @inlude breakpoint("mediumUp") {